 While many dogs can benefit from positive interactions with other dogs during adolescence, some might have to take a break from their dog social life until they’re more responsive again.

 During this period, your dog is most likely to overstep social boundaries and earn himself a disciplinary snap.
 Avoid negative interactions for both yourself and other dogs by only letting him interact with dogs he already knows during difficult periods.

 Your dog is at a time of his life where he’s most likely to make stupid decisions.
 It’s your job to assess the risk of these decisions.

 Avoid him and others from getting hurt or frightened.
 Don’t let him practice unwanted behaviour; just wait it out.

 You are helping your dog as well as other dogs and owners by ensuring that your dog won’t provoke aggression from other dogs.
 Dogs in this age group might benefit from being kept busy at home with lots of enrichment activities and physical exercise.

 If you allow your dog to make social mistakes too often, he could learn that other dogs aren’t much fun.
 Avoid this when you can as it can cause behavioural issues in adult dogs.

-If you feel like your dog is going through a very long and intense phase of problematic adolescent behaviour, seek the help of a positive dog trainer.
+If you feel like your dog is going through a very long and intense phase of problematic adolescent behaviour, seek the help of a behaviourist vet and/or qualified dog trainer.

 Dogs will be teething for part of their adolescence, so they literally have an uncontrollable urge to chew anything and everything they come across during this phase.
 There are several things you can try to prevent your puppy from chewing through the things you love: